vpandichi/worldtour_proiect/README.md

 TO DO FOR TOMORROW 07/08: - finish mass email feature - ok
                           - admin account features (delete users, etc) - x

-TO DO FOR TOMORROW 08/08: - work on user profile page
+TO DO FOR TOMORROW 08/08: - work on user profile page - added upload picture functionality but there are a lot of bugs, will put it on hold for now
-                          - work on admin account features
+                          - work on admin account features - ok
                           - make everything work with the /ro version of the website